 What to do when your child has a tantrum

 - Make sure they’re safe.
-You can’t stop a tantrum but make sure your child is safe.
+You can’t stop a tantrum.
 Stay nearby and if needed move them somewhere safe, quiet and calm.

-- Stand by calmly.
-Try not to show anger.
+- Try not to show anger.
 Counting to ten and taking a few deep breaths might help.
-If you are at the shops, pick up your child and take them outside or somewhere quiet until they calm down.
+Don’t try to reason with them or shout.
+It’s very hard to think when you are feeling overwhelmed.

-- When they’ve calmed down comfort them and praise them for calming down.
+- When your child has calmed down comfort them and reconnect.
+Let them know you are proud of them for calming down.

 Ways to avoid tantrums

 - Is your child worried or anxious about something?
-Your child may be worried or anxious about going to nursery, moving house or a new baby.
 Give your child lots of reassurance with love and cuddles.

 - Plan ahead.
 Take some snacks and small toys when you go out and about.

-- Make time for active play so your child can “let off steam”.
+- Make time for active play every day so your child can “let off steam”.
 Go to the park, play in the garden or put some music on and dance.